-VLC is a great alternative to Windows Media Player.
+The VLC Media Player is a great alternative to Windows Media Player (read how to switch audio tracks).
 One of its best features it that all codecs are built into the software, so you don’t have to download bloated codecs to play MKV, Divx, X-vid, or any other video files.
 Unfortunately the player occasionally suffers from a nagging problem…

 Sometimes if you run VLC player you will see a “Please wait while your font cache is rebuilt” message.
 If this takes longer than a few seconds then you’ll probably get this message every time you open a media file.